wolf8196/DiscordImageDownloader/README.md

 # DiscordImageDownloader
  Small and simple app to download and keep in sync images (or any other attachments) from Discord channels.

+ ## Installation

+ The app can be run as a usual app (.exe file) or installed as a Windows Service by running "install-as-service.bat" file from command prompt with Admin rights.

  ## Configuration
  Configuration is done via "appsettings.json" files.